timotheeg/nefarious/doc/source/faq.rst

 Wait... did you say you were manipulating raw files?
 That's the greatest sin of digital photography!!!!
 Haven't you read the memo?
 NO program should ever touch a raw file!!
 You should rot in hell, along with all your descendants for 10 generations.
     yes. yes. thank you.

-    Raw NEF files follow the `tiff file format specifications`_, which means they're reasonnably easy to parse and understand.
+    Raw NEF files follow the `tiff file format specifications`_, which means they're reasonably easy to parse and understand.
 A NEF file basically consists of a bunch of tags and directories, themselves containing more tags and data.
-What is really precious in that NEF file is the sensor data, which sits in one of the directory. nefarious doesn't alter that in any way.
+What is really precious in that NEF file is the camera's sensor data, which sits in one of the directory. nefarious doesn't alter that in any way.

     Anything else is fair game: change the date, change/add gps location, **update the preview jpeg**, whatever.
 The aim of nefarious is to spit out nef files in such a way that no nef reader (e.g. dcraw_), and hopefully not even a nef reader from Nikon itself, would realize the nef was not straight out of a Nikon camera.
-Of course the ability to actually use the sensor data for developpment in a raw editor like rawtherapee_ is fully retained.
+Of course the ability to actually use the sensor data for development in a raw editor like rawtherapee_ is fully retained.

     Just to be clear though, this program comes with *no warranty whatsoever*.
 If you are religious about your raw nef files, do NOT use this program, it might just give you an ulcer.
 And please, do not send me any message either to tell me how horrible nefarious is...
 If you don't like it, just move on and forget about it.